jahnavi1111/pneuma_replicate/README.md

 ## Getting Started

 If you would like to try `Pneuma` without installation, you can use our [Colab notebook](https://colab.research.google.com/github/TheDataStation/pneuma/blob/main/quickstart.ipynb).
-For local installation, you will need a **GPU with at least 20 GB of VRAM** to load and prompt both the LLM and embedding model.
-Support for third-party APIs such as OpenAI is currently a work in progress (WIP).
+For local installation, you may use an OpenAI API token or a local GPU **with at least 20 GB of VRAM** (to load and prompt both the LLM and embedding model).

 To install the latest stable release from PyPI: